-- 23a.
-Terroristic Threat: Communication (verbal or written) of a serious expression to harm or use violence against a group of individuals and/or school property. - 23b-1.
-Verbal Assault/Threatening Another Student or Non- school employee: Direct communication of a verbal, written, or gesture intended to place a student or other person in fear of bodily harm. - 23b-2.
-Physically Threating Another Student or Non-school employee: Behavior (or attempt) to commit physical harm or injury to the person of another; a physical act which places another in reasonable apprehension of immediately receiving an physical injury, or behavior which could reasonably cause physical injury to any person. - 23c-1.
-Verbal Assault/Threatening School Personnel or School official:Direct communication of a verbal, written, or gesture intended to place any school employee or school official in fear of bodily harm.
-In accordance with O.C.G.A. § 20-2-753.
-Local boards of education shall appoint a disciplinary hearing officer, panel, or tribunal of school officials to hold a disciplinary hearing following any instance of an alleged assault or battery by a student upon any teacher or other school official or employee if such teacher or other school official or employee so requests. - 23c-2.
-Physically Threatening School Personnel or School official: Behavior (or attempt) to commit physical harm or injury to any school employee or school official; an act which places another in reasonable apprehension of immediately receiving a physical injury, or behavior which could reasonably cause physical injury to any person.
-In accordance with O.C.G.A. § 20-2-753.
-Local boards of education shall appoint a disciplinary hearing officer, panel, or tribunal of school officials to hold a disciplinary hearing following any instance of an alleged assault or battery by a student upon any teacher or other school official or employee if such teacher or other school official or employees.
+23a.
+Terroristic Threat: Communication (verbal or written) of a serious expression to harm or use violence against a group of individuals and/or school property.

+23b-1.
+Verbal Assault/Threatening Another Student or Non-school employee: Communication of a verbal, written, or gesture intended to place a student or other person in fear of bodily harm.

+23b-2.
+Physically Threatening Another Student or Non-school employee: Behavior (or attempt) to commit physical harm or injury to the person of another; a physical act which places another in reasonable apprehension of immediately receiving a physical injury; or behavior which could reasonably cause physical injury to any person.

+23c-1.
+Verbal Assault/Threatening School Personnel or School official: Communication of a verbal, written, or gesture intended to place any school employee or school official in fear of bodily harm.
+In accordance with O.C.G.A. § 20-2-753, local boards of education shall appoint a disciplinary hearing officer, panel, or tribunal of school officials to hold a disciplinary hearing following any instance of an alleged assault or battery by a student upon any teacher or other school official or employee if such teacher or other school official or employee so requests.

+23c-2.
+Physically Threatening School Personnel or School official: Behavior (or attempt) to commit physical harm or injury to any school employee or school official; an act which places another in reasonable apprehension of immediately receiving a physical injury or behavior which could reasonably cause physical injury to any person.
+In accordance with O.C.G.A. § 20-2-753, local boards of education shall appoint a disciplinary hearing officer, panel, or tribunal of school officials to hold a disciplinary hearing following any instance of an alleged assault or battery by a student upon any teacher or other school official or employee if such teacher or other school official or employee so requests.

-Consequences: Levels 1-4 Depending on the severity of the incident, evidence, previous discipline history and prior interventions implemented.
+Consequences: Levels 1-4 Depending on the severity of the incident, evidence, previous discipline history, and prior interventions implemented.

-24. Tobacco Offenses
+24. TOBACCO OFFENSES

-Possession of tobacco, tobacco related products, or tobacco related substitutes: Possession, use, or distribute tobacco, tobacco products, or tobacco substitutes (includes hookahs, electronic cigarettes, or look-alikes).
+Possession of tobacco, tobacco related products, or tobacco related substitutes: Possession, use, or distribution of tobacco, tobacco products, or tobacco substitutes (includes hookahs, electronic cigarettes, or look-alikes).

-25. Weapons / Firearms / Hazardous Objects
+25. WEAPONS / FIREARMS / HAZARDOUS OBJECTS